 Short Version Bio

 “Melissa Orlov is one of the foremost authorities on ADHD and relationships in the world today” says Dr. Edward Hallowell, co-author of Driven to Distraction and other seminal books about ADHD.
 “Every day she offers advice based on not only her firsthand experience but also the immense knowledge she has gained through her study.
 She also has what few experts have - the benefit of her own suffering.
-She has the benefit of having weathered the worst kind of storm and having lived what she's talking about.
+She weathered the worst kind of storm and has lived what she's talking about.
 And she has the benefit of having prevailed.”

-Melissa Orlov has been interviewed about the topic of ADHD and marriage by the New York Times, U.S. News and World Report, CNN, Today, AOL, The Boston Globe, the American Psychological Association Monitor and many other top news organizations.
+Melissa Orlov has been interviewed about the topic of ADHD and marriage by the New York Times, U.S. News and World Report, CNN, Today, AOL, The Boston Globe, the American Psychological Association Monitor, and many other top news organizations.
 She is a cum laude graduate of Harvard College.
-In her free time she enjoys road biking, summers at Chautauqua Institution, and singing.
-She and her husband of 20+ years have two children.
+In her free time Melissa enjoys road biking, summers at Chautauqua Institution and playing the cello.
+She and her husband of 30+ years have two children.